Goal of the EUNIS Elite Award

 A brief summary of the project is also required.

-A full paper submission for EUNIS Congress (see call for papers) is requested and an indication of intention to submit an entry for the Elite Award contest at the same time.
+A full paper submission for EUNIS Congress (within the call for papers) is requested and an indication of intention to submit an entry for the Elite Award contest at the same time.

-The project team of the winning submission will receive an honorary diploma.
+The project team of the winning submission receives an honorary diploma.
 The winner of the Award will have an invited slot at the Congress.
-The winning presentation will be put on the EUNIS web together with the previous winners.
+The winning presentation is be put on the EUNIS web together with the previous winners.

 2016 EUNIS Elite Award for excellence in implementing Information Systems for Higher Education winner was the paper: Interoperability between Information Systems of Portuguese Higher Education Institutions, by Lígia M. Ribeiro (Universidade do Porto), Rui H. Pereira (Instituto Politécnico do Porto), Osvaldo Pacheco (Universidade de Aveiro), Mário Bernardes (Universidade de Coimbra), Ricardo T. Martins (Universidade de Aveiro).